worldcoin/world-id-starter/README.md

     make
     ```

-> ⚠️ Make sure you've run `make` instead of using Foundry directly!
+> **Warning** Make sure you've run `make` instead of using Foundry directly!
 We need to build some of WorldID's dependencies in a specific way, and tests will fail otherwise.

 ### Running test suite